 - Check USC's Off-Campus Housing database.
 You will need your University username and password to search their listings.
 You can see your USC Network username and set up your password at my.sc.edu.

-- Keep an eye out for the University of South Carolina School of Law Class of 2020 group on Facebook.
+- Keep an eye out for listings on the University of South Carolina School of Law Class of 2024 group on Facebook.
 (Not an official page of the USC School of Law.)

 Undergraduate Apartment Communities